German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: German General Social Survey Personas

-\emph{German General Personas} is derived from the ALLBUS, the German General Social Survey (Figure~\ref{fig:figure_1}).
-While the \emph{GGP} is necessarily tied to the German population at a specific moment in time, we propose a creation process that can be applied to different (population) surveys in order to create survey-derived persona collections for different contexts and purposes.
+\emph{German General Social Survey Personas} is derived from the ALLBUS, the German General Social Survey (Figure~\ref{fig:figure_1}).
+While the \emph{GGSS Personas} is necessarily tied to the German population at a specific moment in time, we propose a creation process that can be applied to different (population) surveys in order to create survey-derived persona collections for different contexts and purposes.